codenameLucy/yappathilda/readme.md

 Your APIKey for [elevenlabs](https://elevenlabs.io/) can be found in your profile section.

 On the OBS side you can follow this [video](https://www.youtube.com/watch?v=u0XXNotHMEA) (excluding the parts about bikubot)

+---

+**Development setup process**

+Python 3.11.6 is used for development. pip requirements are listed in requirements.txt